 GET THE LOOK:

-As I mentioned, we’ve had these Carrara marble bathroom countertops and these sink faucets for almost three years.
-But the fresh Bher Cameo White paint (the same color we used in our master bedroom) and the accessories make such a difference.
+As I mentioned, we’ve had these Carrara marble bathroom vanity countertops and these sink faucets for almost three years.
+But the fresh Bher Cameo White walls (the same color we used in our master bedroom) and the accessories make such a difference.

-I eventually plan to replace the cabinet hardware with gold knobs and pulls, but I’m in no big rush.
+I eventually plan to replace the cabinet hardware with gold knobs and pulls, but I’m in no big rush to add the gold hardware.

 Bathroom Lighting and Accessories